cdapio/cdap-apps/Wise/README.rst

 Scheduling the MapReduce Job
 ----------------------------
-To schedule the ``BounceCountsMapReduce`` to run every ten minutes, we need to add it in the ``WiseWorkflow`` using its name::
+To schedule the ``BounceCountsMapReduce`` to run every ten minutes, we need to add it to the ``WiseWorkflow`` using its name::

   public class WiseWorkflow extends AbstractWorkflow {